simbaesther/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 *8-true_knowledge:a script that prints the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line
 *9-a script that prints the result of POWER divided by DIVIDE followed by a new line.
 Both are environment variables *10-love-exponent_breath: a script that displays the result of BREATH to tyhe power LOVE.
 BREATH and LOVE are environment variables
 *11-binary_to_decimal: a script that converts a number from base 2 to base 10. the number in base 2 is stored in the environment variable BINARY.
 The script should display the number in base 10 followed by a new line.
+*12-combinations: a script that prints all posiible combinations of two letters, except oo.letters are lower cases, from a to z, one combination per line, the output should be alpha ordered starting with aa